 VCTs are Government-led investment vehicles designed to encourage investors to support smaller, higher-risk companies.
 Qualifying investors are entitled to a number of tax incentives on investments up to £200,000 each year.
 These include income tax relief as well as tax-free dividends and capital gains.
-See pages 33 to 35 of the Prospectus for more details.
+Please see Part Two of the Prospectus for more detail on the tax treatment.